ryyanrashid01/Android_WeatherApp/README.md

 ## Key Points
 - The android application is developed in **JAVA** programming language with user-friendly graphical user interface in a team of four members:
-1. Mohamad Firdaus Bin Kasah Hamid@Kasmidy
+a.
+Mohamad Firdaus Bin Kasah Hamid@Kasmidy
-2. Ahmad Alif Danial Bin Ahmad Shobri
+b.
+Ahmad Alif Danial Bin Ahmad Shobri
-3. Farah Afifah Binti Zulkefli
+c.
+Farah Afifah Binti Zulkefli
-4. Mohammad Ryyan Rashid
+d.
+Mohammad Ryyan Rashid
 -  The latest Human-computer interaction (HCI) principles were practiced while designing, assessing and implementing the application.